 #5 Ask which come as standard features and which are upgrades

 One of the important questions to ask when buying a house is which features come as standard and which are upgrades.
-When a builder gives you a base price for a newly-constructed home, it includes all finishes which are generally of standard quality.
+When a builder gives you a base price for a newly-constructed home, it includes all finishes, which are generally of standard quality.
 You will then be asked if you would prefer to upgrade certain features.
-Upgrades are added features to enhance the appearance of your home, such as fixtures, appliances, or flooring materials.
-They also come at extra cost.
+Upgrades are added features to enhance the appearance of your homes, such as fixtures, appliances, or flooring materials.
+They also come at an extra cost.